SirawitPai/SwapPai-todolist-app/README.md

 # SwapPai-todolist-app

-SwapPai-todolist-app
+*You try **SwapPai-todolist-app.** To add an item And can edit and delete it.
+Try it now.
+Have fun with it.

 start

-npm install
+> npm install

-npm i uuid
+> npm i uuid

-npm start
+> npm start

 ![1636818719241](https://user-images.githubusercontent.com/71228820/141650322-f876b558-1e85-4e51-b9b2-1443b5ca8af9.jpg)